shirosy/DCTrack/README.md

 Official implementation of **DCTrack**.

+The paper is currently under review.
-🚧 The code is under preparation and will be released soon.
+The code will be organized and publicly released upon acceptance.